 If you are spending time in Kuala Lumpur take note that there are often weekly sales on certain items in the big electronics stores on the top and penultimate floors of these stores that might be worth checking out!

-The big mega-malls of and have mountains of selections.
+The big mega-malls of (BTS National Stadium) and (BTS Siam) have mountains of selections.

-For an entire mall of phones, laptops, and cameras head to , just near BTS Ratchathewi.
+For an entire mall of laptops cameras and a smaller selection of phones head to , just near BTS Ratchathewi.